 I used a piece of sticky-backed Velcro to mount the battery box to the back

-Here’s the flag not lit up yet…very cute!
+Here’s the flag not lit up yet…looks great!